department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/burial-flags.md

   - header: Other Memorial Items
   - url: /burials-memorials/memorial-items/presidential-memorial-certificates/
     title: Presidential Memorial Certificates
-    description: Find out if you can get a an engraved paper certificate signed by the current president to honor the service of a Veteran or Reservist.
+    description: Find out if you can get an engraved paper certificate signed by the current president to honor the service of a Veteran or Reservist.
   - url: /burials-memorials/memorial-items/headstones-markers-medallions/
     title: Headstones, Markers, Niche Covers, and Medallions
-    description: Apply for one of these memorial items to identify the place of burial of a Veteran or eligible family member.
+    description: Apply for one of these memorial items to identify the burial place of a Veteran or eligible family member.
 aliases:
   - /burials-and-memorials/honor/flags-and-memorial-certificates/
 ---

 <div class="va-introtext">

-We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of a Veteran or Reservist's military service.
+We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of a Veteran's or a Reservist's military service.
 Find out how to apply for this burial honor.

 </div>